theoremreach/slate/source/index.md

 ```

 This end point allows you to create a new campaign.
-It will default to a status of Draft until atleast one quota is added and then the campaign is set to In Progress
+It will default to a status of Draft until at least one quota is added and then the campaign is set to In Progress.

 **HTTP REQUEST**